thearticulatemagazine/vol1/content/photography/ug-2019-bhawana-falodiya-angelic-blue.md

 {{< quote >}}

-Bursts of gold on lavender melting into saffron.
+"Bursts of gold on lavender melting into saffron.
 It’s the time of day when the sky looks like it has been spray-painted by a graffiti artist.” –  Mia Kirshner

 {{< /quote >}}